tianzhaotju/EMD/README.md

-# Large Language Models for Equivalent Mutant Detection: How Far are We?
+# Large Language Models for Equivalent Mutant Detection: How Far Are We?

 <img src="./figs/overview.png" alt="drawing" width="800">